NCII Summit: A Global Call to Action to Tackle Intimate Image Abuse

 Survivor Testimonies: The Human Impact

-One of the most powerful moments of the Summit came from a survivor who bravely shared her experience with NCII.
+One of the most powerful moments of the summit came from a survivor who bravely shared her experience with NCII.
 Her testimony highlighted the emotional, social, and economic toll of intimate image abuse and reinforced the urgent need for survivor-centered policies and stronger support systems.
 The discussion also addressed gaps in current victim assistance programs and the importance of holistic support services.

 NGOs and Cross-Sector Collaboration